No Guidance: Commercial performance

 In the United Kingdom, "No Guidance" debuted at number eight on the UK Singles Chart on the chart dated June 14, 2019, and moved up to number 6 in its second week charting.
 It serves as Brown's 16th top-ten song and Drake's 17th top ten on the chart.
 In the United States, the song debuted at number nine on the US Billboard Hot 100, making it Chris Brown's 15th top-ten song and Drake's 34th top ten on the chart.
 It later peaked at number five, making it Brown's first top five as a lead artist since "Forever" (2008).
 In Canada the song debuted at number 7.

-The single was nominated for Best R&B Song at the 2020 Grammy Awards, but lost to PJ Morton's "Say So".
+In 2024, "No Guidance" was certified diamond by the Recording Industry Association of America (RIAA) for selling 11,000,000 units, becoming Brown's first song to do so.

 Personnel

 Credits adapted from the album's liner notes.